richcobrien1/SafeShipping/docs/Grant Proposals/GitCoin_Proposal.md

 ## 3. Proposed Solution

-**SafeShipping with GitCoin:** Our solution leverages GitCoin’s platform to:
+**Our SafeShipping solution leverages GitCoin’s platform to:**

-**Crowdsource Development:** Engage a global community of developers to contribute to SafeShipping’s open-source codebase.
+- **Crowdsource Development:** Engage a global community of developers to contribute to SafeShipping’s open-source codebase.

-**Decentralized Funding:** Utilize GitCoin grants to secure funding for key development milestones.
+- **Decentralized Funding:** Utilize GitCoin grants to secure funding for key development milestones.

-**Community-Driven Innovation:** Foster collaboration among stakeholders to drive continuous improvement and adoption.
+- **Community-Driven Innovation:** Foster collaboration among stakeholders to drive continuous improvement and adoption.

 **Key Technical Highlights:**